Ella Fitzgerald: Personal life

-From 1949 to 1956, Fitzgerald resided in St. Albans, New York, an enclave of prosperous African Americans where she counted among her neighbors Illinois Jacquet, Count Basie, Lena Horne, and other jazz luminaries.
+From 1949 to 1956, Fitzgerald resided in the St. Albans neighborhood of Queens, New York, an enclave of prosperous African Americans where she counted among her neighbors Illinois Jacquet, Count Basie, Lena Horne, and other jazz luminaries.

-Fitzgerald was a civil rights activist, using her talent to break racial barriers across the nation.
+Fitzgerald was a civil rights activist.
 She was awarded the National Association for the Advancement of Colored People Equal Justice Award and the American Black Achievement Award.
 In 1949, Norman Granz recruited Fitzgerald for the Jazz at the Philharmonic tour.
 The Jazz at the Philharmonic tour would specifically target segregated venues.
 Granz required promoters to ensure that there was no "colored" or "white" seating.
 He ensured Fitzgerald was to receive equal pay and accommodations regardless of her sex and race.
 If the conditions were not met shows were cancelled.

 Bill Reed, author of Hot from Harlem: Twelve African American Entertainers, referred to Fitzgerald as the "Civil Rights Crusader", facing discrimination throughout her career.
-In 1954 on her way to one of her concerts in Australia she was unable to board the Pan American flight due to racial discrimination.
+In 1954 on her way to one of her concerts in Australia she was unable to board the Pan American flight because of racial discrimination.
 Although she faced several obstacles and racial barriers, she was recognized as a "cultural ambassador", receiving the National Medal of Arts in 1987 and America's highest non-military honor, the Presidential Medal of Freedom.

 In 1993, Fitzgerald established the Ella Fitzgerald Charitable Foundation focusing on charitable grants for four major categories: academic opportunities for children, music education, basic care needs for the less fortunate, medical research revolving around diabetes, heart disease, and vision impairment.
 Her goals were to give back and provide opportunities for those "at risk" and less fortunate.
 In addition, she supported several nonprofit organizations like the American Heart Association, City of Hope, and the Retina Foundation.